rockettheme/docs/Docs/phpbb/styles/acacia/INDEX.md

 ### RokBridge Support

-RokBridge is an attempt to bring back famous component into the newest Joomla 2.5/3.x environment.
 RokBridge is a non-invasive, bi-directional bridge for Joomla and the forum platform phpBB.

 By following a few simple steps, you can easily integrate the two platforms, providing registration, user syncing, and syncing of login sessions.
 RokBridge comes with three default modules: Login, Latest Post, and Member.
 Please visit the [RokBridge product page][rokbridge] for support and latest news.